Linguistics Course Catalog

 5 units

-Introduction to how sounds pattern in grammars—why they vary, how they combine, etc. Emphasis is on developing theories to explain the patterns.
+Introduction to how sounds pattern in grammars-why they vary, how they combine, etc. Emphasis is on developing theories to explain the patterns.
 Topics include distinctive feature theory, phonemic analysis, autosegmental phonology, and principles of syllabification and stress.
-Prerequisite(s): satisfaction of the Entry Level Writing and Composition requirements, course 50.
-(General Education Code(s): W.)
+Prerequisite(s): satisfaction of the Entry Level Writing and GE Composition requirements and LING 100.
+(General Education Code(s): MF.)

 LING 102